pooyagolchian/gatsby-old-blog/content/blog/arangodb-devops/index.md

 ---
-title: Arangodb install last version and configuration and backup and restore from amazon AWS
+title: Arangodb install last version and configuration and backup and restore from Amazon AWS
 date: "2020-07-22"
 ---